coreinfrastructure/best-practices-badge/doc/security.md

 A determined attacker with significant resources could disable the system through a distributed denial-of-service (DDoS) attack.
-However, this site doesn't have any particular political agenda, and taking it down is unlikely to provide monitary gain.
+However, this site doesn't have any particular political agenda, and taking it down is unlikely to provide monetary gain.
 Thus, this site doesn't seem as likely a target for a long-term DDoS attack, and there is not much else we can do to counter DDoS by an attacker with signficant resources.